fhellwig/pkgfinder/README.md

 Utility packages often care about the application in which they are used rather than their own environment.
-For example, a configuration manager may look for an `etc` subdirectory in the top-level application directory.
+For example, a configuration manager may look for an `config` subdirectory in the top-level application directory.
 This has nothing to do with the configuration manager's location in the `node_module` tree and may not even have anything to do with the parent module, which could be in a `lib` subdirectory.

 ## Algorithm